This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

 This is a great opportunity to do some iPad cleanup to make sure that you’re using your storage in the best way possible.

 Ok, so now that we know how much storage space Procreate is using overall, let’s look at how big each individual Procreate design is.
+Let’s look at how big this dog drawing of mine is.

 To check the size of your Procreate design:

-4. Click on Statistics.
+3. Tap on Statistics.

 Your file size will be at the bottom of the list of statistics.
 If you’re like me, you’ll get distracted by the total strokes and tracked time.
-Yes, Procreate is watching you!
-Just kidding, but it’s fun to look at the stats that it tracks.

 If you look at the stats for each of your Procreate designs, you’ll see that they differ a lot.
 As I mentioned, Procreate file sizes are determined by the complexity of your design.
 If you use images, have a lot of layers, or make use of your time lapse video, your file size will be larger than a design that doesn’t.